wadehuber/codeexamples/c/c3/README.md

 ## multifile2

 *A second multfile example*
 Includes more examples of working with the preprocessor.
+Also includes examples of inline functions.

 ## basiclist